mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > (b) They are small in size, insignificant, when seen on the background of the vast vacuity of space.

 I think so.
-Stars are just tiny entities in size.
-In comparison with the vast vacuity of space, a star is very small in size, small in significance, just like if you compare a poppy seed to the Himalayan mountains.
+Stars are just tiny entities.
+In comparison with the vast vacuity of space, anyway, a star is very small in size, small in significance, just like if you compare a poppy seed to the Himalayan mountains.

-So the conditioned world is constantly changing and moving, we cannot grasp it in our hand.
-We cannot understand exactly what it is, because it is changing constantly.
+So the conditioned world is constantly changing and moving; we cannot grasp it in our hand.
+We cannot understand *exactly* what it is, because it is always changing.
 No matter how long you live in this world, you cannot pin down what is life, what is the human world.
 But we have to understand.
 Actually, your whole life, you have to learn what life is, what the human world is, constantly, because the world is really unattainable, huge.

 > (c) They can be seen only when there is no sun.
 As the stars are no longer visible when the sun comes to shine, so also the things of the world are seen only in the darkness of ignorance, and are no longer noticed when the normal mental reactions to them come to a stop, after the true non-dual cognition of the Absolute has taken place.
 All mental elements, as Vasubandhu says, disappear when right cognition is realized, just as the stars disappear when the sun shines.
 They become invisible, and all views cease.